 Romanticized Overuse - The Koshien Pitcher Myth

 At Koshien tournaments, the image of an ace pitcher throwing complete games single-handedly has long been celebrated as an inspiring narrative.
 Stories of 'the ace's responsibility' and 'pitching for teammates' have been essential elements of high school baseball's emotional appeal.
-However, from a medical perspective, having a developing pitcher throw over 100 pitches on consecutive days causes serious damage to shoulder and elbow joints.
+Television broadcasts have praised exhausted pitchers who remain on the mound as displays of 'guts' and 'mental strength,' functioning as a ratings-boosting narrative device.
+However, from a medical perspective, having a developing pitcher throw over 100 pitches on consecutive days causes serious damage, including labral tears in the shoulder and ulnar collateral ligament ruptures in the elbow.
+For teenage pitchers whose growth plates have not yet fully closed, excessive pitching loads carry the risk of growth plate separation - an irreversible injury.
 Koshien's packed schedule normalizes pitching on one day's rest or consecutive days, and a structure prioritizing victory over pitcher health has been neglected for years.
+The summer Koshien takes place in the scorching heat of August, and it was not uncommon for pitchers to throw over 150 pitches on fields exceeding 35 degrees Celsius.
+Consecutive-day pitching under these conditions, compounded by dehydration-induced loss of muscle flexibility, dramatically increases injury risk.
+The American Academy of Sports Medicine recommends that pitchers under 18 throw no more than 105 pitches per day and avoid consecutive-day pitching, yet these international guidelines were long ignored at Koshien.

 The Tragedy of Yuki Saito - The Price of Being the Handkerchief Prince